Scholarships & Fellowships

 Native Forward Scholars Fund

 The Native Forward Scholars Fund has empowered students from over 500 Tribes in all 50 states by providing scholarship dollars and support services for undergraduate, graduate, and professional degrees.
-The Personal Profile is the first step in applying for any scholarships through Native Forward.

 Paul & Daisy Soros Fellowships for New Americans